open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 - __target_pos__ (the position of the target) can be '-300' or '300'.
 These values reflect the X-coordinate of the target in pixels (0 = center).
 Using the coordinates directly, rather than 'left' and 'right', will be convenient when we create the target displays (see Step 5).
 - __target_letter__ (the target letter) can be 'F' or 'H'.

-Our experiment has 2 x 2 x 2 = 8 levels.
+Therefore, our experiment has 2 x 2 x 2 = 8 levels.
 Although 8 levels is not that many (most experiments will have more), we don't need to type in all the possible combinations of variables by hand.
 Click on *block_loop* in the overview to open its tab.
 Now click on the 'Variable wizard' button.
 In the variable wizard, you simply define all variables by typing the name in the first row and the levels in the rows below the name (see %FigVariableWizard).
 If you select 'Ok', you will see that __block_loop__ has been filled with all 8 possible combinations.
 That's convenient!

 %--
 figure: